gruntwork-io/kubergrunt/README.md

 # kubergrunt

 `kubergrunt` is an encompassing tool that attempts to fill in the gaps between Terraform, Helm, and Kubectl for managing a Kubernetes Cluster.
-The binaries are all built as part of the CI pipeline on each release of the package, and is appended to the corresponding release in the [Releases Page](/../../releases).

-Some of the features of `kubergrunt` includes:
+Some of the features of `kubergrunt` include:

 * configuring `kubectl` to authenticate with a given EKS cluster.
 Learn more about authenticating `kubectl` to EKS in the [eks-cluster module README](../eks-cluster/README.md#how-to-authenticate-kubectl).